markraley/versioned-polymorphic-buffers/README.md

 # versioned-polymorphic-buffers
 Versioned Polymorphic Buffers (vpbuf) - data interchange format

 Versioned Polymorphic Buffers (vpbuf) is a language, platform, and wire protocol neutral way of serializing structured data, either as flatten messages or to file.
-Instead of being permissive about data elements, all elements (integers, strings, vectors, maps) etc are versioned and may come in and out of scope as the version number advances between releases.
+Instead of being permissive about data elements, all elements have a version range assiged to them and may come in and out of scope as the version numbers advance between releases.

 Currently cplusplus, python, and javascript are supported using a binary wire format based on AMF3.
-Other formats, such as json, are intended to be added as well.
+Another format, such as json, is intended to be implemented.

 Versioning Basics - vpbuf/examples/poker
 ----------------------------------------